salman5900/Taskmanager-api/README.md

-# Django REST Task Manager API
+# Office Task Manager API

-A robust and secure Task Manager API built with Django and Django REST Framework.
-This API provides a foundation for a modern task management application, featuring secure user authentication using JSON Web Tokens (JWT).
+A high-performance and secure **Office Task Manager API** built with Django and Django REST Framework.
+This API is designed for a professional environment, enabling managers to create and assign tasks while allowing users to manage their own workloads efficiently.
+The system emphasizes accountability and focus, with features like admin oversight and protections against altering completed work.

 ---

 ## ✨ Features

 -   **User Registration:** New users can create an account.
 -   **JWT Authentication:** Secure, stateless authentication using `djangorestframework-simplejwt`.
-Users can log in to receive access and refresh tokens.
+Users log in to receive access and refresh tokens.
--   **Token Refresh:** Users can obtain a new access token using a valid refresh token without needing to re-enter their credentials.
--   **Secure Logout:** Implements a token blacklist to securely invalidate refresh tokens upon logout.
+-   **Token Refresh & Secure Logout:** Supports token refreshing and implements a token blacklist to securely invalidate tokens upon logout.
+-   **Role-Based Permissions:**
+    -   **Users:** Can create, view, and update tasks assigned to them.
+    -   **Admins (Superusers):** Have full oversight.
+They can view all tasks, create new tasks, and assign them to any user.
+-   **Advanced Task Management:**
--   **CRUD Operations for Tasks:** Authenticated users can Create, Read, Update, and Delete their own tasks.
+    -   **CRUD Operations:** Authenticated users can manage their assigned tasks.
--   **Permissions:** Users can only view and modify tasks that they have created.
+    -   **Task Assignment:** Admins can create tasks and assign them to specific users to delegate work.
+    -   **Immutable Records:** Once a task is marked as `completed`, it **cannot be updated or deleted**, ensuring a permanent record of finished work.
+-   **Dynamic Filtering:** The task list endpoint supports filtering, allowing users to view tasks based on their completion status (e.g., `?is_completed=true`).

 ---